HistoricBridges.org Menu:

 Original / Full Size Photos

 A collection of overview and detail photos.
 These photos were taken when the leaves were not on the trees allowing for additional views of the bridge.
-For the best visual immersion and full detail, or for use as a desktop background, this gallery presents the photos for this bridge in the original digital camera resolution.
+This gallery offers photos in the highest available resolution and file size in a touch-friendly popup viewer.

 A collection of overview and detail photos.
 These photos were taken when the leaves were not on the trees allowing for additional views of the bridge.
-View the photos for this bridge in a reduced size which is useful for mobile/smartphone users, modem (dial-up) users, or those who do not wish to wait for the longer download times of the full-size photos.
-Alternatively, view this photo gallery using a popup slideshow viewer (great for mobile users) by clicking the link below.
+This gallery features data-friendly, fast-loading photos in a touch-friendly popup viewer.

 Original / Full Size Photos